 Kyle Polich has been a data scientist for over a decade.
 He hosts the Data Skeptic podcast that explores the intersection of data, machine learning, statistics, and scientific skepticism.

-Renee Pollark is a Blackstone security consultant who has researched mobile malware and vulnerabilities in applications and cellular networks.
+Renee Pollack is a Blackstone security analyst who has researched mobile malware and vulnerabilities in applications and cellular networks.

 Cooper Quintin is a security researcher and programmer at EFF.
 He has worked on projects such as Privacy Badger, Canary Watch, Ethersheet, and analysis of state sponsored malware.
 He has also performed security trainings for activists, nonprofit workers, and ordinary folks around the world.
 He previously worked building websites for nonprofits such as Greenpeace, Adbusters, and the Chelsea Manning Support Network.
 He also was a cofounder of the Hackbloc hacktivist collective.
 In his spare time, he enjoys playing music and participating in street protests.